sromelrey/React-Burger-Builder/README.md

+## This App doesn't follow the tutorial but have all the functionality
+## With Authentication but doesn't store localStorage

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>